|

 Main menu

-The main menu includes the below functions:
+The main menu includes the functions below:

 Note: This function is accessible only to Admin users.

-Important information: Broadcasts important messages to the user until the select time period.
-The message appears up when the user logs into the
+Important information: Broadcasts important messages to the user until the selected time period.
+The message appears when the user logs into the portal.
+The user can acknowledge and hide the message, so it does not appear again.
+However, the message stays here until the selected validity.

-Online help: Provides a link to the online help document.
+Online help: Opens the online help document.

 General filters

 In General filters, you can search and filter assets by asset ID or serial number across organizations within the portal.
+You can use the advanced filter option to change the current organization by multiple criteria, such as one or more countries or territories, sites, or asset groups.
+The selected organization name appears as a label in the General filters menu.

 To search for an asset or apply general filters, do the steps below.
 Refer also to the video below:

-To search for an asset, in the Search asset field, type the asset ID or serial number and click Search.
+In the Search asset field, type the asset ID or serial number and click Search.

 If you typed an incorrect ID, the message "No asset with this ID or serial number found" appears.